I know you.

 We don’t get to wave our hands or wink when we move into sarcasm.
 Writing requires careful consideration.
 Word order counts.
 Punctuation counts.

-Respecting our audience counts.
+Respecting our readership counts.
 If I see the words “kickass” or “badass” in one more business article title, I’m definitely going to murder someone, die click away.

 Draft how you speak.